Ceven8498/EmployeeTracker/README.md

 ## Usage
 ---
-1. Run `node index` to start the application
+1. Run `node index` in cmd or chosen Terminal to start the application
 2. Select from the menu to view, add, remove, or update employees, roles, departments, or managers

     ![](images/menu.png)